Ottawa

 Who is entitled to remote work

-If the employer or employee will pay any additional costs from working remotely
+If the employer or employee will pay any additional costs due to working remotely

-Most importantly, under this act, employers can visit and observe the employees' remote work place with 48-hours of notice to ensure that it complies with that province's health and safety regulations.
+Most importantly, under this act, employers can visit and observe the employees' remote work place with 48-hours of notice to ensure that it complies with a specific province's health and safety regulations.

 Under the Directive on Telework, the Canadian government specifies exactly how employees should be managed.